 Job Description for Beginners

-The primary responsibility of a surgeon is to treat medical conditions performing internal repairs.
-The tasks that must be completed are usually determined the doctor’s specialty, but they all entail cutting into a patient, opening his or her body to expose potential problems, fixing or at the very least diagnosing those problems, and then stitching things back up.
+The primary responsibility of a surgeon is to treat medical conditions by performing internal repairs.
+The tasks that must be completed are usually determined by the doctor’s specialty, but they all entail cutting into a patient, opening his or her body to expose potential problems, fixing or at the very least diagnosing those problems, and then stitching things back up.

 Almost all surgeons work as members of a medical team.
-They rely on an anesthesiologist to keep the patient asleep and stable; surgical nurses and assistants assist monitoring the surgical site, passing tools to the surgeon as needed, and monitoring the patient’s vital signs, among other things.
+They rely on an anesthesiologist to keep the patient asleep and stable; surgical nurses and assistants assist by monitoring the surgical site, passing tools to the surgeon as needed, and monitoring the patient’s vital signs, among other things.
 In teaching hospitals, interns and residents are usually paired with more experienced surgeons to observe and learn techniques during complicated procedures.

 Work Types and Specialties